 In early 2013, President Obama recognized that Cyber threats to national security were among the most serious, and that secure and resilient infrastructure was essential.
 Through executive order and policy directive, the Federal Government was asked to strengthen the infrastructure against cyber threats to critical infrastructure, including the public health sector.
 The FDA subsequently released a premarket guidance, and more recently, a Postmarket Cybersecurity Guidance for Medical Devices in 2016.

 The FDA recognizes that an effective cybersecurity program needs to incorporate proactive postmarket vigilance and the management is the responsibility of the device manufacturer.
 Below are the identified critical program components:

 A coordinated vulnerability disclosure program provides a method by which vulnerabilities can be reported to the manufacturer and subsequently handled.
 It needs to provide the methodology by which anyone who finds a vulnerability can report it.
-For example, if a researcher discovers a vulnerability, how does he or she report it to manufacture in a way for them to take notice?
+For example, if a researcher discovers a vulnerability, how does he or she report it to the manufacturer in a way for them to take notice?
 A coordinated disclosure policy includes publicly available reporting instructions, and describes how that input is to be handled, and the risk controlled.